Leslie Coffelt: Personal life

 Leslie Coffelt was born to Will Coffelt and Effie Keller in the Shenandoah Valley town of Oranda, Virginia.
 He had four siblings; Harry, Hollis, Norman, and Mildred.
 He grew up hunting and handling firearms.
 Coffelt was the second in his family to graduate from high school, and he was described by those who knew him as an expert sharpshooter.

 Coffelt met Cressie Elinor Morgan of Uniontown, Pennsylvania, who was training to become a nurse.
 Coffelt and Morgan were married on October 5, 1937, in Prince George's County, Maryland.
 They moved into an apartment in Washington.
 Coffelt was also a Freemason and a member of Potomac Lodge #5 F.A.A.M. in Georgetown, Washington D.C.

 Career

 In 1928, Coffelt left Oranda to look for a job in Washington, D.C., and became a police officer with the Metropolitan Police Department in 1929.
 He was assigned to Precinct 3, which ran the length of K Street.
 In 1936, he resigned to become a building technician.

 In 1941, Coffelt returned to the Metropolitan Police.
 In 1942 he requested and was awarded a transfer to the White House Police.

-That year, as the US entered World War II, Coffelt was drafted and assigned to B Company, 300th Infantry Regiment, United States Army.
+That year, as the U.S. entered World War II, Coffelt was drafted and assigned to B Company, 300th Infantry Regiment, United States Army.
 Coffelt served less than two years and never made it overseas; the Army gave him a medical discharge.
 In 1945, he returned to duty with the White House Police.

 Coffelt is buried at Arlington National Cemetery with his wife Cressie (1912–1985).